Norman F. Ness: Biography

 Ness was born 15 April 1933 in Springfield, Massachusetts and grew up in Meriden, Connecticut.
 He received a BSc (1955) and a PhD (1959) in geophysics at Massachusetts Institute of Technology.
 He joined NASA Goddard center in 1960, and soon became the principal investigator of the magnetometer experiments on the Interplanetary Monitoring Platform satellites.
 He directed the Explorer 35 Moon mission, and became involved into planetary science.
 He designed magnetometers for Pioneer 11 and for twin Voyager program spacecraft.
 Pioneer 11 discovered the magnetic field of Saturn; Voyager 2 discovered magnetic fields of Uranus and Neptune.

 Together with John M. Wilcox, Ness discovered the heliospheric current sheet in 1965.

 From 1966 to 1986 he was director of the Laboratory of Extraterrestrial Physics at the NASA's Goddard Space Flight Center.
 In 1987, he became director of the Bartol Research Institute at the University of Delaware.
 He retired in 2005.

+COSPAR Scientific Assembly in Warsaw, 2000.
+From the right: Ian W. Axford, Wim Hermsen, Ester Antonucci, and Norman F. Ness.

 Ness died in Venice, Florida, on December 4, 2023, at the age of 90.